OutlierVentures/ZIP/README.md

 The Supertoken is an ERC20-compliant token based largely on the OpenZeppelin reference for Solidity 0.5.
 It is a mint/burn model backed by a basket of tokens.

 The Supertoken is a basket of tokens which may be used to pay for network fees, as well as ETH to cover gas.
-At any time, anyone may redeem Supertokens for their chosen underlying token specified by that token's contract address.
+At any time, anyone may spend Supertokens as if they were their chosen underlying token (specified by that token's contract address) through a token allowance model.
 The deposited Supertokens are converted to the underlying tokens according to their market value in ETH.
 This price feed is achieved using Chainlink oracles.
 Similarly, underlying tokens may be deposited in the contract, minting Supertokens at the market rate for the depositor.
 Minimum token balances are required for mint/burn calls, and setting these minimum balances is only available to the contract owner (the value may be voted on using off-chain governance).

 The Supertoken thereby becomes an ERC20 token which may be used across any of the underlying networks by simply specifying the network at transaction time.